symfony/symfony-docs/quick_tour/flex_recipes.rst

     $ composer require api

-This is an alias to ``api-platform/api-pack``, which has dependencies on several other packages, like Symfony's Validator and Security components, as well as the Doctrine ORM.
+This is an alias to ``api-platform/api-pack`` :ref:`Symfony pack <symfony-packs>`, which has dependencies on several other packages, like Symfony's Validator and Security components, as well as the Doctrine ORM.
 In fact, Flex installed *5* recipes!

 But like usual, we can immediately start using the new library.
 Want to create a rich API for a ``product`` table?
 Create a ``Product`` entity and give it the